RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 Situation with both the robot and the goal at orientation zero degrees.

-The goal is given 4 meters away from the robot.
+The goal is given 4 CR forward from the start pose.
 The test is repeated with varying orientations of the robot start pose and the goal pose.

 | Orientation Robot | Orientation Goal | Reached | # collisions | Time | Smoothness |
 | ----------------- | ---------------- | ------- | ------------ | ---- | ---------- |